Close Menu

 In the immediate aftermath of Hurricane Helene, the N.C.
 Division of Motor Vehicles had 25 driver license offices and 28 license plate agencies closed in Western North Carolina due to impact from the storm.

-In the weeks since the storm hit, NCDMV has been able to reopen all but one office:
+In the weeks and months since the storm hit, NCDMV has been able to reopen all but one office:

 Missed Appointments